MapsPeople/docsite/README.md

         git push -u origin feature/migen-1234-search-functionality
         ```

 6. Create a Pull Request on Github, to merge your `feature/migen-1234-search-functionality` branch into `main`.
-Be sure to get someone to review your work!
+    * Depending on project settings, you may need someone to review your Pull Request and approve it in order to have permissions to merge it into `main`.
+In general, it is also best practice to get a second pair of eyes on something you want to merge in.

 7. Once approved, merge your `feature/migen-1234-search-functionality` branch into `main`.